Daniel69/proteus-java/README.md

 A fast, and easy [RSocket](http://rsocket.io/)-based RPC layer.

 ## Build from Source
 1. Building proteus-java requires installation of the [Protobuf](https://github.com/google/protobuf) compiler.
+Proteus requires Protobuf 3.4.x or higher.

     For Mac users you can easily install the Protobuf compiler using Homebrew: